PKizzle/dns/cmd/atomdns/man/atomdns-conffile.5.md

 # Global

-A Conffile can have a global section, this is a section without an origin and holds various server wide options, like how many instances, if you want DOH and DOT servers, etc. etc. For each server type (DNS, DOT and DOH) you have a section `dns`, `dot` and `doh` where you can configure the server, most notably the address and port you want to listen on.
+A Conffile can have a global section, this is a section without a zone and holds various server wide options, like how many instances, if you want DOH and DOT servers, etc. etc. For each server type (DNS, DOT and DOH) you have a section `dns`, `dot` and `doh` where you can configure the server, most notably the address and port you want to listen on.